AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Selling simple, configurable and grouped products
 * With a third party extension relying on the PHP core price indexer

-Enable the new feeds and install the catalog adapter.
+1. Enable the new feeds
+1. Install the catalog adapter.
-Re-enable the default price indexer.
+1. Re-enable the default price indexer.
-Use new feeds and LUMA compatibility part from the Catalog Adapter metapackage.
+1. Use new feeds and the LUMA compatibility code.

 ### Headless merchant